VandyApps/code-golf-2016-spring/README.md

 The non-whitespace length of your converted solutions will be added to your "Code Golf" score.
 Therefore you want to produce the most optimal conversion so that your code golf score remains low.

+The file `problem5.practice.txt` is sample input for this question and the file `problem5s.practice.txt` is sample output.

+###6) The VandyNacci Sequence (3 point)

+####OVERVIEW

+In the Fibonacci sequence, each subsequent number in the sequence is the sum of the prior two numbers.
+In the *VandyNacci* sequence, each subsequent number in the sequence is the sum of the prior *three* numbers.

+0, 1, 1, 2, 4, 7, 13, 24, 44 ...

+####PROBLEM

+Write a program that produces the sum of all the VandyNacci numbers that are both divisible by 3 **and** under a given number.
+For example, if given the number 30, your program should produce the result 24.

+Warning: Your program should be able to handle extremely large numbers.
+It should also *not* expect the numbers given to be in increasing order.

 The file `problem6.practice.txt` is sample input for this question and the file `problem6s.practice.txt` is sample output.